Christine Kay

-Christine Kay (December 16, 1964 – February 5, 2019) was a journalist who served as an editor in the Investigations section of The New York Times.
+Christine Kay (December 16, 1964 – February 5, 2019) was an American journalist who served as an editor in the Investigations section of The New York Times.
 Starting in 2015, Kay moved to a new role as Enterprise Consultant.
 Previously she had served as the deputy editor of the Op-Ed page of the Times beginning in 2003.

 At the Times, Kay conceived and edited the Portraits of Grief profile series on the victims of the September 11 attacks.
 About two dozen of the Portraits articles were cited when Times won the Pulitzer Prize for Public Service for its coverage of the attacks.

 Early life

 Kay was born in Pittsburgh, Pennsylvania, on December 16, 1964, to Gaza and Carmelia Kay.
 She grew up in Carnegie, Pennsylvania, and while in high school won a scholarship to summer writing program at Allegheny College.

 Education

 Kay graduated from Pennsylvania State University in 1985 with a bachelor's degree in journalism and political science.